emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     the MPS is allowed to have.

-    For example, setting the :term:`spare commit limit` to 0.5 will allow the arena to retain a 50% overhead in addition to its :term:`committed memory` as :term:`spare committed memory`.
+    For example, setting the :term:`spare commit limit` to 0.5 will allow the arena to retain up to 50% of :term:`committed memory` as :term:`spare committed memory`.

     The spare commit limit can be set by passing the :c:macro:`MPS_KEY_SPARE` :term:`keyword argument` to
     :c:func:`mps_arena_create_k`.
 It can be changed by calling :c:func:`mps_arena_spare_set`.
 Setting it to a value lower than the current fraction of spare committed memory causes spare committed memory to be uncommitted so as to bring the value under the limit.
-In particular, setting it to 0 will mean that the MPS will have no spare committed memory.
+In particular, setting it to 0.0 will mean that the MPS will have no spare committed memory.